The Walters: History

 In late 2021, their song "I Love You So" from the EP Songs for Dads went viral on TikTok, leading to the song earning nearly 4 million on-demand streams in the United States in the first week of November.
 On November 3, 2021, the band announced their reunion alongside a three-show tour running through December and subsequently signed with Warner Records.
 In an interview with Variety, Olson said that the band had been "flirting with the idea of reuniting" and that the success of "I Love You So" led to them officially reuniting.
 The sleeper hit went on to chart throughout 2021 and 2022 in 4 countries and other global charts, with the band also performing the song on Jimmy Kimmel Live! on January 28, 2022.

 On April 14, 2022, the band released a new single, "Million Little Problems", their first original output since 2017.
 The single was accompanied by the announcement of their upcoming EP, Try Again, which was released May 6.

+On June 2, 2023, the band announced a new single titled "Stuck In My Ways", with promotion featuring the band without rhythm guitarist MJ Tirabassi, signaling his departure.

+In 2024, the band left Warner Records to go independent, in partnership with distributor and Artist Services company Amuse.

+On January 29, 2025, the band released a new single titled "Life On The Line", from their upcoming album Good Company, followed by Broken Hearts and Memories on February 26th.
+On March 28, 2025, the full album was released internationally.